sweethoneybee/sweethoneybee/README.md

 🔭 I'm working on `Momelet`, a cross-platform application helping people to choose a restaurant easily.

-😉 I'm a small student and have lots of things to learn.
+😉 I'm a student and have lots of things to learn.
 So i'm trying to learn as much as I can.

 🥳 I'm currently learning...
 `Javascript`